PhilterKapi/PhilterKapi/README.md

 - 👋 Hi, I’m @PhilterKapi
-- 👀 I’m interested in ALL THINGS ELETRONICS!
+- 👀 I’m interested in ALL THINGS ELECTRONICS!
 - 🌱 I’m currently learning REACT!
 - 💞️ I’m looking to collaborate on REACT APPS
 - 📫 How to reach me?
 E-mail; philterkapi@gmail.com